wallstersson/ukth-appinn-containerapps-orderapi/challenge2.md

 ## Main objectives
 - Deploy a Container Apps environment with related resources
-- Test APIs deployed as Container Apps
+- Test the APIs deployed as Container Apps
 - Troubleshoot and find issues in the deployed Container Apps

 ## Activities

 - Deploy Azure resources using an existing [Bicep template](v1_template.bicep)
-- Call the StoreApp API go get existing orders
+- Call the _Store App API_ go get existing orders
-- Call the HttpApi to add a new order and verify it is being added
+- Call the _HTTP API_ to add a new order and verify it is being added
-- Troubleshoot potential issues using Log Analytics and determine the reason.
+- Troubleshoot potential issues using Log Analytics and determine the reason
 - Deploy a corrected version of the solution